Credible

 Here are some key advantages of refinancing over loan modification:

 • You can shop around.
 Loan modification may not give you many options because you’re limited to what your loan servicer offers you.
-Refinancing gives you the opportunity to get quotes from multiple lenders who know they’re competing to offer you the best deal.
+Refinancing allows you to get quotes from multiple lenders who know they’re competing to offer you the best deal.

 • You can take some cash out.
 With a limited cash-out refinance, you could get up to $2,000 cash back at closing.
 And if you have enough equity, you could do a full cash-out refinance and get much more.
 With the latter, you can use the money however you want, and it could help you better manage additional financial challenges that aren’t related to your mortgage payment.